Nothing Beats Time On The Water

 2. Rigging

-Choosing the right technique and style of presentation for the conditions at hand, and setting up your rig to deliver a successful presentation: fly selection, line/leader/tippet sizing and tying knots.
+Choosing the right technique and style of presentation for the conditions at hand, and setting up your rig to deliver a successful presentation: fly selection, line/leader/tippet sizing, and tying knots.

 3. Casting